LimeProgramming/USB-serial-mouse-adapter/README.md

 | 1200 2400 4800 9600 Baud Rates |

 # KiCad
-The KiCad files and Gerber files are publicly available in the KiCad folder.
-Two variants are available:
+There are two variants of the PCB available in the KiCad folder, Phat and Slim for your preference.
+The main circuit for both PCBs is the same so the firmware package will work on both PCBs.
+Check the renders from KiCad and the table below to see the differences!

 | Differences| Phat | Slim |
 |:--|:--:|:--:|
 | USB Pin Header | 🟢 | ❌ |